gnip/ruby-style-guide/README.md

 > it even clearer. <br/>
 > -- Steve McConnell

-* Write self-documenting code and ignore the rest of this section.
-Seriously!
 * Write comments in English.
 * Use one space between the leading `#` character of the comment and the text of the comment.